-Relief (called "unilateral relief") may be granted where tax has been suffered in a country with which Guernsey does not have a Double Tax Agreement.
+Relief (called "unilateral relief") may be granted where tax has been suffered.
 Evidence of the tax paid must be forwarded to the Guernsey Income Tax Office.

 SECTION I - ADDITIONAL INFORMATION

 Any explanation you wish to make regarding the income of and the interest paid by you or your spouse for the relevant calendar year, or details of any income for previous calendar years not so far declared, should be attached to the return on a separate sheet of paper.
 The box on the return should be ticked to indicate that the separate sheet is attached.